MicrosoftLearning/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

 ## Create a workspace

-Before working with data in Fabric, create a workspace with premium capacity enabled.
+Before working with data in Fabric, create a workspace with Fabric capacity enabled.

 1. Sign into your Power BI service at [https://app.powerbi.com](https://app.powerbi.com).
 2. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).